swapnilxi/FeedbackHub/README.md

 ```
 You can then use Spring Data MongoDB to interact with your MongoDB database by defining document classes and repository interfaces.

+# Setting up database in codeSpace
+- for this we need Sql Server in codespace
+## instruction
+-